kamataryo/monorepo/README.md

 └── gems
 ```

-You can add and arrange any numbers of child gems inside `./gems` folder.
+You can add and arrange any numbers of child gems inside `./gems` directory.

 ```shell
 $ tree .